adeyemimichael/Relive-app/Readme.md

 - Responsive Design: Tailwind CSS ensures a sleek, dark-mode-ready UI across devices.
 - Profile information and management
 - Robust Error Handling: Fallback mock responses ensure the chatbot works even if APIs fail.

+# Why You Should Use Relivee

+## 1. Preserve the Full Story Behind Your Memories

+Unlike traditional galleries that only store media, Relivee lets you add journal entries, mood tags, and voice notes to your photos and videos.
+Every moment becomes a memory, complete with the emotions, thoughts, and stories that made it special.

+---

+## 2. Emotionally Intelligent and AI-Powered

+Relivee uses AI to help you better understand your journey.
+It analyzes photos and journal entries to detect moods, group experiences into life chapters, and even generate personalized prompts that help you reflect and grow emotionally.

+---

+## 3. Organize Without Stress

+No more scattered media across devices or cloud platforms.
+Relivee intelligently organizes your pictures, videos, and journals by events, locations, people, and emotions — giving you an intuitive and beautifully structured memory archive.

+---

+## 4. Built for Everyone, Everywhere

+Whether you're a student capturing your academic milestones, a parent preserving family memories, or someone documenting their healing journey — Relivee is designed for all.
+With global relevance and personal impact, your story matters here.

+---

+> ✨ Relivee — More than memories.
+It's your life, relived beautifully.

 **Prerequisites**
 Before running ReLivee, ensure you have: